 Previous Executive experience includes senior vice-president at Ipsos, co-founder and President of SaaS influence and advocacy management platform SocialChorus, co-Founder and CEO of social/digital marketing services agency YouCast which provided digital strategy, creative, analytics and media optimization across healthcare, insurance, CPG, philanthropy, retail and entertainment sectors.
 John’s early expertise in digital technologies was developed as manager and producer in the entertainment industry for such artists as P Diddy, Anthrax, David Bowie, and Foo Fighters where he participated in Grammy and MTV award-winning global releases.

-As a strategic advisor, Stacy’s main role is to create partnerships with individuals, organizations, and companies to build brand awareness of Front Page Live.
-She is also an advisor to the Virtual World Society and to the Conrad Foundation.
+Stacy’s main role is to create partnerships with individuals, organizations, and companies to build brand awareness of Front Page Live.
+She also produces the regular video series featuring Carl Cameron.

 She also spent a decade working in international development, focused on Middle East water issues and climate change.
 She was the Communications Director for SERVIR, a joint NASA/USAID program.
 She frequently traveled to Africa and Asia working with organizations there to develop communications and branding strategies to increase awareness of the program.

 Over the course of her career, she’s worked in dozens of countries— everywhere from Argentina to Tanzania.
 She also speaks fluent Spanish.
 When she’s at home you can find her striking her warrior pose or brushing up on her lines.
 Stacy is an accomplished stage and (sometimes) film actress, having played opposite Eric Roberts in an independent film.
 She is currently behind the camera producing a new show about Tangier Island.
 Her two greatest productions however, are her sons, Tamer and Emilio.

 Stacy is also an advisor to the Virtual World Society and the Conrad Foundation.